 A work visa allows an individual to live and work in the United States, often for a limited time.
 Those who want to live in the United States permanently will need to apply for a more permanent work visa, sometimes called an employment-based immigrant visa.
 Visa holders can generally bring their spouses and any children under age 21 when they come to the United States to work.

-Bogin, Munns & Munns handles all types of work visa petitions, including both temporary and permanent visa requests.
+Bogin, Munns & Munns handles all types of work visa petitions, including both temporary visa and permanent visa requests.
 First, we consider your goals, skills, and the circumstances surrounding your decision to move.
 Some of the types of temporary or permanent visas we apply for with our clients include:

 - H-1B Visas, which allow those with specialty occupations to work in the United States; these can sometimes be a path to permanent residency